AlexCharlton/Hyperscene/README.md

 Render the given camera.
 When cameras are rendered, all of the visible nodes are sorted: first into groups of nodes that have an alpha pipline or that don’t.
 Alpha nodes are sorted by decreasing distance from the camera and rendered last.
 Non-alpha nodes are sorted by pipeline.
 Each pipeline is then sorted again by increasing distance from the camera before they are rendered.
 Drawing the things that are closest to the camera first (“reverse painter” sorting) can help graphics hardware determine when later bits of the scene are hidden, thus saving some rendering time.
 Not all applications will benefit from this extra step, though, and it can be disabled by defining `NO_REVERSE_PAINTER` at compilation time.

+     void hpsUpdateCamera(HPScamera *camera);

+Update the given camera.
+This updates the view matrix of the camera to reflect any changes that may have occurred.
+This should always be done before rendering.

      void hpsActivateCamera(HPScamera *camera);

 Add the camera to the list of active cameras (or push it to the back of the list, thus setting it to be rendered last).
 New cameras are automatically activated.